-Prior to law school, she gained over a decade of experience in the nonprofit sector, including working with schools and youth programs in the Bay Area; serving with the AmeriCorps national service program in the Bay Area; working with the United Nations Development Fund for Women in West Africa and The Hague, Netherlands; and serving as a regional board member with Just Communities Central Coast, where received a Certificate of Special Congressional Recognition for her community service work.
+Prior to law school, she gained over a decade of experience in the nonprofit sector, including serving the AmeriCorp national service program in the Bay Area and working in the United Nations Development Fund for Women in West Africa and The Hague, Netherlands.

 Honors & Awards

 In 2014, the Pacific Coast Business Times selected Ms. Ruffin as an up-and-coming Business Leader under the age of 40.
-The exclusive "40 under 40" list recognizes 40 young, entrepreneurial professionals yearly in Tri-county area who have made a positive change in their community.
+The exclusive "40 under 40" list recognizes 40 young, entrepreneurial professionals yearly in the tri-county area who have made a positive change in their community.

 "Brown Act Basics" May 24, 2016; January 26, 2017